doctore/FunctionalPHP/README.md

 * **CompositePredicate**: complex **Predicate** on which we can add several logical conditions like: AND, OR, etc
 * **Stream**: interface used to provide of functional programming features to the collections: **ArrayList**, **HashSet**, **PriorityQueue** and **SortedSet**.
 * **BasicStream**: implementation of the **Stream** interface.
+* **Collectors**: utility class that implements various useful reduction operations, such as accumulating elements into collections, summarizing elements according to various criteria, etc.

 ## Iterable in more detail